scullyio/scully/docs/pre-requisites.md

 - GIT
 - Node.js

-Those 3 topics are very important to successfully start using Scully .
+Those 3 topics are very important to successfully start using Scully.

 ### Software tools needed to work with Scully are: